cryptnology/crypto-starter-vite/README.md

-# CyptoStarter (Decentralised KickerStarter)
+# CryptoStarter (Decentralised KickStarter)

-A decentralised KickerStarter on the Sepolia ethereum test network, where you can create and donate to a campaign.
+A decentralised KickStarter on the Sepolia ethereum test network, where you can create and donate to a campaign.
 All fully responsive with the choice of using a dark or light theme.
 The app is built using React, Zustand, Foundry, IPFS, Tailwind and coded in TypeScript.

 You can watch a quick demo and walkthrough of the app [here](https://www.youtube.com/watch?v=24x1x96x_l4)